Västerviks IK: 2015 a new era began

 The 2015–16 season would be a season Västervik would soon forget.
 The team qualified for the HockeyAllsvenskan for the first time in the club's history after winning 27 matches out of 36 in Hockeyettan.
 With that, the qualifying series awaited, where they had to face the teams Södertälje SK, Troja/Ljungby, IF Sundvall, Asplöven and Borlänge.

 Once in the qualifying series, they started by meeting Borlänge away from home where they fell 4–1, after that they rose to prominence and went through the qualifying series with annoying matches that they managed to get the points they needed.
-It was on March 31, 2016 that VIK received Södertälje SK at home that everything would apply.
+It was on March 31, 2016, that VIK received Södertälje SK at home that everything would apply.
 Södertälje who are already ready for games in the HockeyAllsvenskan 2016–17 would receive a VIK who had nothing to lose.
 Västervik took the lead in the first period through Joacim Hedblad - and in the second period the discharge would come.
-Eric Backman made it 2–0, Victor Öhman put 3–0 in powerplay and Victor Romfors 4–0 after 13 minutes in the intermediate round.
+Eric Backman made it 2–0, Victor Öhman put 3–0 in power play and Victor Romfors 4–0 after 13 minutes in the intermediate round.
 Johan Skinnars comforted for Södertälje in the third period, but Västervik held off without any major problems, eventually won 5–1 and were thus ready for the HockeyAllsvenskan 2016–2017.
 2,450 people came and watched the match and that meant that VIK had a new audience record.
 Joacim Hedblad won the internal scoring league with 48 points while Joakim Thelin won the internal shooting league with his 24 hits.
 Victor Öhman, on the other hand, won the points league in the entire qualifying series with ten points.

 On September 15, 2016, Västervik played the first HockeyAllsvenskan match at Hovet against AIK.
 It was the start of a season that ended in success.
 A third place in the regular season and a second place in the playoff who meant that Västervik was knocked out.
 AIK went forward on goal difference.

 In the 2017–18 season, Västervik played their second season in the HockeyAllsvenskan after taking third place in the debut season in the league the year before.
 However, this season would not go to VIK's advantage.
 The team finished second last in the series and thus had to play a qualifying series to stay in the HockeyAllsvenskan.